 Planet Fitness has a cult-like atmosphere, and I’m not just talking about the purple and gold colored walls and machines.
 They target a certain type of customer, and they do everything they can to accommodate their ideal customer while trying to make everyone else uncomfortable.

-So they will be ‘judgement-free’ for the average Joe, but they will harshly judge the bodybuilder.
+So they will be ‘judgment-free’ for the average Joe, but they will harshly judge the bodybuilder.
 This is why they have a ‘lunk alarm’.
 A lunk is someone that acts disruptive.
-So if you grunt, drop a weight, or ‘pass judgement’, then the alarm will go off for everyone to hear.
+So if you grunt, drop a weight, or ‘pass judgment’, then the alarm will go off for everyone to hear.
 I’m not sure if someone has to manually pull an alarm or if it’s automatic, but either way it goes off and a staff member comes over to scold you.

 The staff here just aren’t very helpful, but that’s what you get at a budget gym.
 Most of them have little to no knowledge about fitness and there are no personal trainers here.
 If you have a fitness question then you will have better luck getting it answered by someone training beside you.
 The staff tries hard to make sure that everyone is following the rules.
 If the lunk alarm goes off, then a staff member will come over to talk to you.
 So in reality, they are more out to get you then they are out to help you.
 However some of the font-desk workers can be friendly, but it all depends on the specific gym.